 GOVT S-20 Introduction to Comparative Politics

-This course provides an introduction to the key concepts and theories in comparative politics.
-Topics include democracy and authoritarianism, social revolutions, political economy of development, ethnic conflict, modernization, political culture, state formation, institutions, rationality, and civil society.
-We examine these topics in light of the empirical evidence drawn from Africa (Nigeria and Rwanda), the Americas (Mexico and the United States), Asia (China, India, South Korea), Europe (Britain and Germany), Middle East (Iran), and post-communism (Russia and former Yugoslavia).
+This course provides an introduction to concepts, theories, and evidence in the field of comparative politics.
+Topics include origins of nation-states, democracy and authoritarianism, social revolutions, politics of economic development, ethnicity and ethnic violence, modernization, political culture, institutions, and civil society.
+The empirical evidence is drawn from cases in Africa (Nigeria, Rwanda), the Americas (Mexico, the United States), Asia (China, India, South Korea), Europe (Britain, Germany), post-communist areas (Russia, former Yugoslavia), and the Middle East (Iran).

 Tuesdays, Thursdays, 3:15-6:15 pm

-Center for Government and International Studies, South Building S010
+Center for Government and International Studies, South Building S020

 Shinju Fujihira, PhD.